codebyfaisal/portfolios/simpledarkportfolio/README.md

 ## How to Use

-1. Clone this repository.
+1. Download the zip file
-2. Open the respective HTML files in your preferred web browser.
+2. Extract files in your Computer.
-3. Explore the different pages and interactions to experience the website.

 Feel free to contribute or provide feedback!